medwards147/Udacity_Data_Visualization_Project_6/README.md

 ##Data Visualization: Prosper Loan Data
 Author: Max Edwards
-- Incorporate risk in final chart (estimated loss or default) somehow

 ### Project Summary
 This data visualization provides [Prosper.com loan data](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&usg=AFQjCNGy13Kf5et82IoAUpLX68qW61M8DA) estimated returns by Prosper Credit Rating by month between 2011 and 2014.
 The programming language R was used to clean and explore the raw data file.
 A cleaned version of this file was used to generate the visualization using the d3.js library.